 One question I am most frequently asked is, “What are the most important thyroid tests to check to assess my thyroid’s function?”
 This, along with what the thyroid test results mean, are two of the most important topics to understand to determine if you truly have thyroid dysfunction or not.
-And let me tell you, there is a lot of misinformation on the internet and in the conventional medicine world surrounding thyroid tests and thyroid test results.
+And let me tell you, there is a lot of misinformation on the internet and in the conventional medicine world surrounding thyroid tests, thyroid test results, and thyroid medication.
 That’s why I discuss them in-depth in my book, “The Thyroid Connection.”

-In this article, I’ll explain what each thyroid test measures as well as how to interpret your thyroid test results.
-I’ll also discuss why your doctor should carefully review your thyroid test results, and what the optimal reference ranges forr thyroid test results are to ensure your thyroid is functioning at its best.
+I’ll explain what each thyroid test measures as well as how to interpret your thyroid test results.
+I’ll also discuss why your doctor should carefully review your thyroid test results, and what the optimal reference ranges for thyroid test results are to ensure your thyroid is functioning at its best.

-Many doctors who suspect a patient has something wrong with their thyroid only check their Thyroid Stimulating Hormone (TSH) levels, which indicate if the patient has hypo- or hyperthyroidism.
+Many doctors who suspect a patient has something wrong with their thyroid only check their Thyroid Stimulating Hormone (TSH) test levels, which indicates if the patient has hypo- or hyperthyroidism.
 If they’re lucky, a doctor will test their Free T4 levels to see if they are low on the storage form of thyroid hormones.
-While these tests do a great job to uncover the nature of a patient’s disease, they only tell you a small part of the story.
+While these thyroid tests results do a great job to uncover the nature of a patient’s disease, they only tell you a small part of the story.

 What is TSH, or Thyroid Stimulating Hormone?

 The hypothalamus is responsible for managing hunger, thirst, sleep, hormones, and body temperature (among other important functions).
 It also continuously monitors the level of thyroid hormones present in your bloodstream.1 If it determines that energy levels are low, it sends out TRH, Thyroid Releasing Hormone, to your pituitary gland.